ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 So, yeah, to summarize then, there are basically two, right, only layers.
 As you ascend the layers which are successively coarse graining each other, there is an irreducible screen that can't further be coarse grained.
 We believe that this corresponds to something like a naturalized Homunculus.
-And we're calling this perspective (with an intentional provocation) - "we're calling this perspective ""Neocartesian,"" in the sense that we may have in some sense identified the processes that make it seem as if there was something like a Homunculus."
+And we're calling this perspective (with an intentional provocation) -- we're calling this perspective "Neocartesian," in the sense that we may have in some sense identified the processes that make it seem as if there was something like a Homunculus.
 Obviously we're not - or maybe not obviously!
 It's worth saying we are not falling into the Homunculus fallacy because we're not claiming that the topmost layers perceive themselves.
 So the buck stops with the top layers and the top layers can only perceive themselves vicariously by acting through other layers.
 And we associate this action of layers of internal Markov blankets on each other with attention in particular and other neuromodulatory effects.
 So I mean the overall picture is one where consciousness is intrinsically related to overt and covert actions, to the overt acting and sensing associated with the external Markov blanket and with the covert actions that are being deployed within the stack and in particular that are issued by the very top set of levels.